kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 ---
 The final states' probability density function of three ensemble forecast shown in Fig. 2
 ```

-One take-home message in [FIG2](FIG2) and [FIG3](FIG3) is, the predictability is a function of state rather than an universal number.
-Now, we can imagine why the most experienced forecasters and the state-of-art NWP systems can still struggle sometimes...(Thus, be kind to them).
-There are also a few things to keep in mind.
-First, we only consider the uncertainty in model initial states but have ignored the uncertainty in model structures (e.g., if the model is correct) or the rounding error.
-This _perfect model assumption_ is one of the most important assumption in the enrire course (and probably the entire field) since it tells us the _upper limit_ of predictability.
-It also tells us, as long as we have infinitesimal error in model initial states, the predictability limit is inevitable.
-Second, _predictability_ has no meaning unless the ensemble simulations are used since its definition is based on how fast one ensemble member can diverge from the other.
-Third, to reject the null hypothesis in {eq}`eq1`, we need to choose a significance level.
-This indicates that we can always use a very low significance level (e.g., $1\%$ or $0.1\%$) to say we haven't reached the predictability limit.
-Thus, clearly define what threshold we are using for testing the null hypothesis is very important.
+The take-home message from [FIG2](FIG2) and [FIG3](FIG3) is that predictability is a function of the state, not a universal number.
+With that in mind it becomes much easier to see why even the most experienced forecasters and the most advanced NWP systems sometimes struggle — so be kind to them.

+A few points are worth keeping in mind.
+First, we have considered only the uncertainty in the initial state, and have ignored uncertainty in the model structure (whether the model itself is correct) and rounding error.
+This _perfect model assumption_ is one of the most important assumptions in this entire course — and arguably in the entire field — because it gives us the _upper limit_ of predictability.
+It also tells us that as long as there is any infinitesimal error in the initial state, a predictability limit is inevitable.
+Second, _predictability_ has no meaning unless ensemble simulations are used, since its definition rests on how quickly one ensemble member diverges from another.
+Third, rejecting the null hypothesis in {eq}`eq1` requires choosing a significance level, which leaves room for manipulation: one could always adopt a lenient level (say $10\%$) in order to claim that the predictability limit has not yet been reached.
+Stating clearly which threshold is used for the test is therefore essential.

-## Where the uncertainties come from?
+## Where do the uncertainties come from?

-\
-At the end of previous section, we talk about the potential uncertainties can come from three different places (or at least we can attribute any kind of forecast uncertainty to these three).
-Of course they can happen at the same time and be indistinguishable in some cases but we will first scrutinize them individually for the purpose of discussion.
-The first uncertainty is the initial state error or the observational error.
-In a perfect observation, the spatial and temporal resolution should go all the way down to the smallest scale (molecular scales).
-Because as long as we have missing observation, the upscale growth of initial error from those regions will ultimately lead to an unpredictable future (if the underlying dynamics is chaotic).
+At the end of the previous section we noted that forecast uncertainty can arise in three different places — or at least that any forecast uncertainty can be attributed to one of the three.
+In practice they occur simultaneously and are sometimes indistinguishable, but it is useful to examine them one at a time.

+The first is initial-state error, or observational error.
+In a perfect observing system the spatial and temporal resolution would extend all the way down to the smallest scales (molecular scales).
+This matters because wherever observations are missing, the upscale growth of initial error from those regions will eventually render the future unpredictable — provided the underlying dynamics is chaotic.

-\
-\
-The second error source is from the imperfect model physics.
-Specifically, the physical parameterizations used to approximate the bulk effect of subgrid-scale processes (i.e., the scales smaller than the model grid) are the major uncertainty source.
-The details of parameterizations will be discussed in other class and we will briefly walk through the main concept.
-One main reason of using physical parameterizations is due to the limited computational power.
-For example, to accurately predict the time evolution of an extratorpical storm, we also need to predict the convection embedded in the frontal structures since the latent heat release by these convections is not negligible.
-However, explicitly resolving this small-scale thunderstorms is not computationally feasible for the purpose of synoptic weather forecast.
-Thus, in most NWP systems, we use so-called cumulus parameterizations to approximate the bulk effect of convective cloud.
-The reason that cumulus parameterization works is that the large-scale environment usually reaches an quasi-equilibrium state with the small scale convection (i.e., coherence exists).
-Therefore, we can approximate the net convective activity by using the large-scale information.
-However, similar to the first uncertainty (observational uncertainty), the observational error exists in all spatial scales and thus a PDF (stochastic parameterization) is required to describe the subgrid-scale statistics.
-While stochastic parameterization seems necessary, it's not the case in most prevailing NWP systems.
-In addition to the cumulus parameterization, similar problems also exist in other physical parameterizations.
+The second source is imperfect model physics.
+Specifically, the physical parameterizations used to approximate the bulk effect of subgrid-scale processes (scales smaller than the model grid) are a major source of uncertainty.
+The details of parameterization belong to another course, so we will only walk through the main idea here.
+One reason parameterizations are used at all is limited computational power.
+To predict the evolution of an extratropical storm accurately, for instance, we also need to represent the convection embedded in its frontal structures, because the latent heat released by that convection is not negligible.
+Explicitly resolving those small-scale thunderstorms, however, is not computationally feasible for synoptic weather forecasting.
+Most NWP systems therefore use cumulus parameterizations to approximate the bulk effect of convective clouds.
+The reason this works is that the large-scale environment is usually in quasi-equilibrium with the small-scale convection — that is, coherence exists between them — so the net convective activity can be approximated from large-scale information alone.
+That quasi-equilibrium, however, holds only in a statistical sense: for a given large-scale state there is a whole distribution of possible subgrid-scale responses rather than a single value.
+Strictly, then, the subgrid-scale effect should be described by a PDF, i.e. by a *stochastic* parameterization.
+Although this seems necessary, it is not what most prevailing NWP systems do.
+The same problem arises in the other physical parameterizations, not only in the cumulus scheme.

-\
-The last uncertainty is the rounding error.
-Comparing with the former two uncertainties, rounding error has the least impacts to the weather and climate predictions.
-Sometimes we can even have some trade-off... i.e., allowing for certain rounding error to save computational time.
-The main reason we can do that is because the uncertainties from observation and model physics are way bigger ($>\mathcal{O}(5)$) than the uncertainty caused by rounding error.
-More details can be found in {cite}`hatfield2020single` and the leading author, Sam Hatfield's website [link](https://samhatfield.co.uk/).
+The last source is rounding error.
+Compared with the first two, rounding error has by far the smallest impact on weather and climate prediction.
+Indeed, we can sometimes make a deliberate trade-off, tolerating some rounding error in exchange for reduced computational cost.
+This is possible precisely because the uncertainties from observations and model physics are so much larger ($>\mathcal{O}(5)$) than the uncertainty introduced by rounding.
+More details can be found in {cite}`hatfield2020single`, and on the lead author Sam Hatfield's website ([link](https://samhatfield.co.uk/)).

 :::{note}
-Lorenz 96 {cite}`lorenz1996predictability` is one of the simplest models attemping to deal with the underpinning theory of subgrid-scale processes, and we will talk about more details in Week 4.
+Lorenz 96 {cite}`lorenz1996predictability` is one of the simplest models that attempts to address the underpinning theory of subgrid-scale processes.
+We will discuss it in more detail in Week 4.
 :::
-\

 ## Introduction to ensemble forecast in weather and climate

-\
-Given the discussion about, we know two facts: (1) ensemble forecast is necessary when talking about predictability and (2) predictability limit is state-dependent.
-We also use Lorenz 63 model to justify these statements.
-Now, let's try to describe both facts in a single formula.
-First, we can write down the prognostic equations in a more generalized form.
+From the discussion above we have established two things: (1) ensemble forecasting is essential to any discussion of predictability, and (2) the predictability limit is state-dependent.
+We justified both using the Lorenz 63 model.
+Let us now try to express both in a single formula.
+We begin by writing the prognostic equations in a more general form.

 ```{math}
 :label: eq3